odan/odan.github.io/about.md

 Hello, my name is Daniel Opitz.

-I'm a software developer and architect at [ORCA Services AG](https://orca-services.ch/) in Pratteln (Switzerland).
+I'm a Senior Software Engineer at [ORCA Services AG](https://orca-services.ch/) in Pratteln (Switzerland).

-I have over 20 years of software development experience, with a focus on web development.
+I have over 20 years of software development experience.

 In my free time I contribute to various open source projects and write **[blog](https://odan.github.io/)** posts about PHP, Slim-Framework and .NET.